RosettaCommons/documentation/build_documentation/Build-Documentation.md

 For Macs, install the XCode development packages.
 Even though you won't be compiling Rosetta through XCode, installing it will also install a compiler.
 (Clang, for recent versions of MacOS.)

 For Linux, you will want to install the compiler package from your package management system.
 For Ubuntu and similar systems, the package "build-essential" installed with a command like `sudo apt-get install build-essential` will set your system up for compilation.

+**"error: unrecognized command line option "-std=c++11""**

+Rosetta requires a compiler with C++11 support.
+This message is due to insufficient support of C++11 in the compiler you're currently using.
+See [[Cxx11Support]] for more details about compilers to use, or see the "sh: 1: o: not found" regarding changing your compiler.

 **"cannot find -lz"**